Our Team

 MA | Communications Coordinator

 Renita Bangert is of mixed Punjabi and German heritage.
-They are the Communications Coordinator at IRSHDC, who’s work involves designing and implementing communications strategies across social media, print and online.
+They are the Communications Coordinator at IRSHDC.
+Renita’s work involves designing and implementing communications strategies across social media, print and online.
 They work on graphic design, visual identity, audio and video editing, and writing for the Centre’s website.

 They hold an MA in Digital Innovation in Journalism and have a background in both journalism and podcast production.
 Renita produced IRSHDC’s 2022 podcast Love, Land and Spirit, and worked on a number of other productions highlighting Indigenous governance and cultural resurgence.
 They specialize in trauma-informed, narrative-driven work.